kareemassad/30-days-of-javascript/Day 20-Native Speech Recognition/README.md

-# Day XX - Template
+# Day 20 - Native Speech Recognition

 Main focus of this day:

-    1) CSS Transitions
-    2) Flex with JS
+    1) javascript's built in native speech recognition!